carrot/ship/readme.md

 If there are other network configs, they appear namespaced under the deployer name in a similar manner.

+If you want to deploy to multiple environments, you can do this.
+Just drop an environment name after "ship" and before ".conf" like this: `ship.staging.conf`, and provide the environment in your command, like this `ship --env staging`, and ship will look for the appropriate environment file and use that.

 ### Javascript API

 The interface is fairly straightforward.
 An example is below: